A Higher-Order Language for Markov Kernels and Linear Operators: Introduction

 \section{Introduction}

 Probabilistic primitives have been a standard feature of programming languages since the 70s.
 At first, randomness was mostly used to program so called random algorithms, i.e. algorithms that require access to a source of randomness.
-Recently, however, with the rise of computational statistics and machine learning, randomness is also used to program statistical models and do inference on them.
+Recently, however, with the rise of computational statistics and machine learning, randomness is also used to program statistical models and inference algorithms.

 Programming languages researchers have seen this rise in interest as an opportunity to further study the interaction of probability and programming languages, establishing it as an active subfield within the PL community.